FrankwaP/mixxx-utils/README.md

 It works with Clementine's database so far, but it won't be hard to add other players' databases.

 `mixxx_to_rekordbox_xml` export your Mixxx library into the [Rekorbox XML format](https://cdn.rekordbox.com/files/20200410160904/xml_format_list.pdf) and
-**YES IT EXPORTS THE PLAYLISTS, HOT CUES AND BEATGRIDS** :-) Then you can import the XML file in Rekordbox to prepare a USB key.
+**YES IT EXPORTS THE PLAYLISTS, HOT CUES, BEATGRIDS, COLORS, RATING/ENERGY** :-) Then you can import the XML file in Rekordbox to prepare a USB key.
+Rekordbox is free for this use.
+So far one still needs to **use Rekordbox on Windows**.
-Rekorbox is free for this use, and can run on Wine [with a few tricks](https://erhan.es/blog/running-pioneer-rekordbox-on-linux/).
+While Rekordbox can run on Wine [with a few tricks](https://erhan.es/blog/running-pioneer-rekordbox-on-linux/), I have not find how to make it recognize a USB key as an export device.

 `snap_cues` snaps all the cue points to the closest beat.